damsconas/ado-sh-agent/README.md

 ## Contributing

 If you have any suggestions or improvements, feel free to open an issue or submit a pull request.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-Feel free to customize this README further to suit your needs.
-Happy coding! 🚀